Genesis of Núrion

 Hence came to be the nine original gods of the Universe.

-Caelstin begat Heshtail; Efferenus begat Bestra, and Kantor; Barathus begat Lagur and Grlarshh; and Malor begat Soggoth.
+Caelestin begat Heshtail, Efferenus begat Bestra, Aeron begat Kantor, Cogiton begat Neltak, Nemux begat Bel, Barathus begat Lagur, Carcus begat Grlarshh, and Malor begat Soggoth.
 As each of these creatures came to be, the desire in their hearts was kindled, and they wanted the gem.
 And beholding this gem, something else became apparent-- although the stone was beautiful beyond compare, it was also the key to more, to the cessation of the perpetual cosmic struggle which burned within each of them.
 The want of the Lifestone grew.
 This desire became passion, this passion became anger, this anger became rage.
 And thus began the Ontological War.

 The Ontological War